LoginRadius/engineering-portal/content/guest-post/react-best-coding-practices/index.md

 Please note that I haven't talked about automation extension and tools that can help you maintain most of the best practices easily without looking into separately.
 But, I wanted to bring this into consideration.
 Anyhow, you can use extensions like `prettier`, `EsLint`, `EditorConfig`, `PLOP` etc., to maintain your codebase efficiently.

-These are the best practices that I've learned practically over time by working in a team, reviewing my mates' codebase, observing open-source projects and repositories, and reading great resources, such as the [offical react docs](https://reactjs.org/docs/getting-started.html).
+These are the best practices that I've learned practically over time by working in a team, reviewing my mates' codebase, observing open-source projects and repositories, and reading great resources, such as the [offical React docs](https://reactjs.org/docs/getting-started.html).

 ## Conclusion